solliancenet/tech-immersion-data-ai/environment-setup/data/7/README.md

 # Open source databases at scale setup

-Complete the steps below to prepare the environment for the [Day 1, Experience 5](../../../day1-exp5/README.md) lab.
+Complete the steps below to prepare the environment for the [Data, Experience 5](../../../data-exp5/README.md) lab.

 ## Pre-requisites